-Effective January 1, 2019, emergency inpatient hospital confinements including inpatient psychiatric treatment must be certified within fortyeight (48) hours of admission, unless the member is incapable of communicating with the City due to his/her medical or psychological conditions, or a ten percent (10%) penalty will be applied to total charges in addition to the deductible, co-insurance, and out-of-pocket maximum.
+Emergency inpatient hospital confinements including inpatient psychiatric treatment must be certified within forty-eight (48) hours of admission, unless the member is incapable of communicating with the City due to his/her medical or psychological conditions, or a ten percent (10%) penalty will be applied to total charges in addition to the deductible, co-insurance, and out-of-pocket maximum.
 In the event the care is determined to be medically unnecessary, the member will be responsible for the cost of all medically unnecessary care.

-(B) Cost Sharing Effective January 1, 2019.
+(B) Cost Sharing.